-The word Meditate is from the Latin meaning “to think carefully or deeply about something.”
-In English it also refers to the practices various groups use in order to do this, “think deeply.”
+The word “Meditation” is from the Latin meaning “the process of carefully or deeply thinking about something.”
+In English it also refers to the practices various groups use in order to do this “think deeply” thing.

 Deep thought in the sense of “Meditation” uses the universal human capacity to think “Attentively” rather than use our capacity for “Directed Thought.”
-In attentive intelligence we are more of an observer of the stream of consciousness flowing between our ears.
-We learn that our self is something different than our thoughts, actions and experiences.
-“We are human beings, not human doings,” as the saying goes.
+Some people refer to “Attentive Though” as Mindfulness.
+In attentive intelligence, we observe the stream of consciousness flowing between our ears rather than manage our thinking.

-Since meditation is characterized by stepping back from our specific thoughts and plans for tomorrow and reactions to yesterday, it is also a practice that allows our experience to speak for itself.
+Since meditation is characterized by stepping back from our plans for tomorrow or our reactions to yesterday, it is also a practice that allows our experience to speak for itself.
 We begin to see others as selves and not extensions of our own projects or feelings.
 New possibilities emerge.
 Did you Mom ever say, “Sleep on it.
 It will look different in the morning?”
-When we take time to meditate we access intentionally the sort of intelligence your Mom taught you to use, except you don’t have to fall asleep to access it.
+When we take time to meditate we access the sort of intelligence your Mom taught you to use, except you don’t have to fall asleep to access it.

 Belief in God is unnecessary for valuing meditation.
 Cultivating our ability to Meditate is enhancing our capacities as a human being.
 Having said that, Christian Meditation makes use of this God given, universal capacity as an act of faithfulness to Jesus Christ.

-Further, as a Christian I know that I am integrated as a person.
-I believe and act on contradictory beliefs.
-For me, life after 20 has been learning to recognize my inconsistent belief systems.
-As a Christian I have the freedom to lay them before God for healing and wisdom.
+Further, as a Christian I know that I experience a spiritual battle within.
+Therefore, I believe and act on contradictory beliefs.
+Have you noticed the same about yourself?
+As a Christian I have the freedom to lay my darkness before God for healing and wisdom.
 In his letter, James comments on the process of healing.
-(James 5:15-17) Most people chuckle the laugher of recognition when we hear the words of the Red Queen from Alice in Wonderland.
+(James 5:15-17) Most people chuckle the laughter of recognition when we hear the words of the Red Queen from Alice in Wonderland.

 Internal warfare is not funny, however.
 It is frustrating and at time can be very destructive.
-Seeking to hear God’s will for our lives brings considerable resolution to the conflict.
-Jesus said that his peace was largely gaining that sense of wholeness that comes from knowing that our Creator walks with us in all of life’s moments.
+Christians meditation in order to hear God’s will for daily living.
+Through the discipline God brings considerable resolution to our conflict.
+Jesus said that in his peace we gain that sense of wholeness that comes from knowing that our Creator walks with us in all of life’s moments.